t-morita/t-morita.github.io/index.md

   </section>
   <section class="right">
 <h1>Biography</h1>
-Takeshi Morita is an Assistant Professor at the Faculty of Science and Technology at Keio University.
-He received Bachelor of Informatics and Master of Informatics degrees in Computer Science from Shizuoka University in 2003 and 2005, respectively.
-He received his Ph.D. in Engineering from Keio University in 2008.
-His research interests include Ontology Engineering and Semantic Web.
-He is a member of ACM, DBSJ, IEICE, ISSJ, and JSAI.
+I am an Associate Professor at the Faculty of Science and Technology of Keio University.
+I received Bachelor of Informatics and Master of Informatics degrees in Computer Science from Shizuoka University in 2003 and 2005, respectively.
+I received Ph.D. in Engineering from Keio University in 2008.
+I am interested in Ontology Learning, Ontology Engineering, and Semantic Web.
+I am a member of ACM, DBSJ, IEICE, ISSJ, and JSAI.
   </section>
 </div>